ekara-platform/cli/README.md

 # Lagoon CLI
 ___

-**Lagoon CLI** is the command line interface tool used to build a Lagoon environment.
+**Lagoon CLI** is the command line interface tool used to build and interact with Lagoon environments.

 It will be compiled in order to provide a file which will be executed on the machine where the environment creation will be launched

+## Available commands

+* **create** Create a new environment.
+* **update** Update an existing environment.
+* **login**  Login into an environment manager API.
+* **logout** Logout from an environment manager API.
+* **status** Status of the environment manager API.

+We can distinguish two types of commands

+* **Docker** commands: In order to be executed these commands require a Docker configuration.
+Please refer to this [section](#docker-commands-required-configuration) to get the details of the configuration.
+* **API** commands: These commands can require specific parameters of flags

+## Command "create"
+This command allows to create a new environment based on the provided environment descriptor.

+Command type: **Docker**

+Argument(s):

+* descriptor : The location of the descriptor of the environment to create.
+This location can be an ULR or a path to the file system.

+Flags:

+* `--cert`
+* `--api`
+* `--host`

+Or environment variables :

+* `DOCKER_CERT_PATH`
+* `DOCKER_HOST`
+* `DOCKER_API_VERSION`

+Example :

+`$ lagoon create http://patth.to.my.project/my_descriptor.yml --cert ./cert_location --host tcp://192.168.99.100:2376 --api 1.30`

+## Command "update"
+This command allows to update an existing environment based on the provided descriptor.

+In order to perform an update the user must be logged into the environment manager API corresponding to the environment to update.

+Command type: **Docker**

+Argument(s):

+* descriptor : The location of the descriptor of the environment to create.
+This location can be an ULR or a path to the file system.

+Flags:

+* `--cert`
+* `--api`
+* `--host`

+Or environment variables :

+* `DOCKER_CERT_PATH`
+* `DOCKER_HOST`
+* `DOCKER_API_VERSION`

+Example :

+`$ lagoon update http://patth.to.my.project/my_descriptor.yml --cert ./cert_location --host tcp://192.168.99.100:2376 --api 1.30`

+## Command "login"
+This command performs a login into an environment manager API.

+Command type: **API**

+Argument(s):

+* url : The url of the environment manager API where to login

+Flag(s):

+* `--user` login ID.
+If missing then the CLI it will use the shell's user ID.

+Example :

+`$ lagoon login http://patth.to.the.api --user usrXX`

+## Command "logout"
+This command performs a logout from an environment manager API.

+Command type: **API**

+Example :

+`$ lagoon logout`

+## Command "status"
+This command returns the status of the environment manager API where the user is logged in.

+The user must be logged into an environment manager API to get its status.

+Command type: **API**

+Example :

+`$ lagoon status`

-## Required configuration
+## Docker commands required configuration
 ___
-In order to create an environment **Lagoon CLI** requires the following configuration:
+In order to interact with docker **Lagoon CLI** requires the following configuration:

-* The location of your environment deployment descriptor
-* The address of the docker host wherein you want to create the environment
+* The address of the docker host wherein you want to create or update an environment
 * The docker host's certificates location
 * The version of the docker host API we will deal with